 Steel pipes are widely used in the process-piping industries.
 Various grades of steel pipes are available in processing plants.
-In this article, we will discuss a few of those in brief.
+In this article, we will discuss some of those in brief.

 Carbon Steel Pipes

 (Temperature Range -29 degree centigrade(C) to 427 degrees C)

 This is the most common and cheapest material used in process plants.
-Carbon steels are used in the most general refinery applications.
+Carbon steels are used in most general refinery applications.
 It is routinely used for most organic chemicals and neutral or basic aqueous solutions at moderate temperatures.
 Carbon steels are extensively used in a temperature range of (-) 29 degrees centigrade to 4270 centigrade

 Low-Temperature Carbon steel (LTCS) pipes